-Students may not use their cell phones to take pictures on school property or on school buses.
+Students may not use their cell phones to take pictures on school property unless permission is granted from all parties photographed.
 Taking pictures in areas where privacy is expected, such as locker rooms, restrooms, etc., is a criminal offense and will be turned over to law enforcement and dealt with as a disciplinary issue by the school.
 (This includes during the school day, as well as during extra-curricular events.)